 We’ve also simplified determining handing for toilet partition door hinges.
 First of all, you will always be outside of the bathroom stall facing the door, rather than inside the stall, to determine inswing or outswing.
 If the door opens into the stall, then it’s an inswing door; if the door opens out, or pulls toward you, then it’s an outswing door.

 To determine the handing of your partition door, again, face the door from outside of the stall.
 If the hinges are on the left, it’s a left-hand door; if the hinges are on the right, it’s a right-hand door.

-We hope this guide has been helpful & will assist you in ordering with confidence.
+We hope this guide has been helpful & will assist you in ordering your locker and bathroom partition hardware with confidence.
 When in doubt, our sales staff is available via phone or online chat to help you determine handing and order the correct parts for your doors!

-To read more about our products, including toilet partitions, or about solutions to common school maintenance concerns, please visit the School Fix Blog.
+To read more about our products, including toilet partitions, portable barricades, school whiteboards and more or about solutions to common school maintenance concerns, please visit the School Fix Blog.

 Find Hard-To-Find School Specific Products

 Most Popular School Brand Names